aniketkukreti/radar-speed-triggered-camera/README.md

 A YOLO-based object detection model is used to localize the license plate region, followed by OCR to extract the alphanumeric plate number.

-The code for this part hasn't been included since it's more of a proof-of-concept section still under work.

 ![License Plate Detection Result](docs/plate_detection.png)